Undo Manager#

 achieved by the transaction

-module, which provides a decorator called
+module, which provides a context manager

-Start of a Transaction#
+Start of a Transaction¶

 A